e-ago/bitcracker/README.md

 ![alt text](http://openwall.info/wiki/_media/john/bitcracker_img1.png)

-Our attack has been tested on several memory units encrypted with BitLocker running on Windows 7, Window 8.1 and Windows 10 (both compatible and non-compatible mode). here we present two implementations: CUDA and OpenCL.
+Our attack has been tested on several memory units encrypted with BitLocker running on Windows 7, Window 8.1 and Windows 10 (both compatible and non-compatible mode).
+Here we present two implementations: CUDA and OpenCL.

 Requirements
 ===